rbms-bsc/DCRMR/_pages/PPDM/Note-on-manufacture-statement.md

 ## 5.34.33 Parallel place of manufacture notes

-<a name="5.34.33.1">5.34.33.1</a> Make a Note on manufacture statement of a [Parallel place of manufacture](/DCRMR/ppdm/Parallel-place-of-manufacture/) found  elsewhere in the resource from the place of manufacture if considered important (see [5.315.31.1](/DCRMR/ppdm/Parallel-place-of-manufacture/#5.315.31.1) and [5.315.31.4](/DCRMR/ppdm/Parallel-place-of-manufacture/#5.315.31.4)).
+<a name="5.34.33.1">5.34.33.1</a> Make a Note on manufacture statement of a parallel place of manufacture found elsewhere in the resource from the [Place of manufacture](/DCRMR/ppdm/Place-of-manufacture/) if considered important (see [Parallel place of manufacture, 5.315.31.1](/DCRMR/ppdm/Parallel-place-of-manufacture/#5.315.31.1) and [5.315.31.4](/DCRMR/ppdm/Parallel-place-of-manufacture/#5.315.31.4)).

 >Example:
 >Parallel place of manufacture on cover reads: <CITE>Saint-Cloud</CITE>